dotnet/docs/docs/core/compatibility/sdk/7.0/vs-msbuild-version.md

 ## Change description

+The following table shows the minimum version of Visual Studio and MSBuild you'll need to use .NET 7.0.100 SDK Preview 3, Preview 7, and RC 2.

 | NET 7.0.100 SDK version | Minimum Visual Studio and MSBuild version |
 |-------------------------|-------------------------------------------|
 | Preview 3               | 17.0<sup>1</sup>                          |
 | Preview 7               | 17.2                                      |
 | RC 2                    | 17.3                                      |

-<sup>1</sup>In addition, any scenarios that use a source generator could fail when using a Visual Studio or MSBuild version earlier than version 17.2.
+<sup>1</sup>In addition, scenarios that use a source generator could fail when using a Visual Studio or MSBuild version earlier than version 17.2.

 ## Reason for change